 Make sure that the text contrasts sufficiently with its background.
 Contrast ratios depend on the size and style of the text in question:

-Please remember that fonts can differ in how they render the equivalent PT/PX/EM sizing.
+Remember that fonts can differ in how they render the equivalent PT/PX/EM sizing.

-To check contrast ratios, use a color contrast tool, such as the Paciello Group Color Contrast Analyser or the WebAIM color contrast checker.
+To check contrast ratios, use a color contrast tool, such as the Paciello Group Color Contrast Analyzer or the WebAIM color contrast checker.
 These tools allow you to check pairs of colors and report on any contrast problems.

 The intent of this Success Criterion is to ensure that visually rendered text, including text-based controls (text characters that have been displayed so that they can be seen [vs. text characters that are still in data form such as ASCII]) can be scaled successfully so that it can be read directly by people with mild visual disabilities, without requiring the use of assistive technology such as a screen magnifier.
 Users may benefit from scaling all content on the Web page, but text is most critical.